 Gerald Arthur Toft, a contract worker with New Brunswick Department of Transportation, died in May 2003.
 His obituary makes no mention of his infamous brother …

 Toft and I left the restaurant and walked to the parking lot.
 He headed toward his car, and I to mine — a 1979 Lincoln Continental, a stretch sedan the size of at least three Smart cars.
 Toft beamed at the sight of the old Town Car, saying it brought back memories of his time in New Brunswick.

 We then went for a short spin, the luxury car floating down 118th Avenue.

 The interview took place about a week later on an overcast Sunday afternoon.
 We met at the same restaurant.
-Over coffee I asked Toft, “How was your morning?”
-“I threw up,” he said, looking my way and stirring his coffee, adding, “… I didn’t go to church.”
+Over coffee, I asked Toft, “How was your morning?”
+“I threw up,” he said, looking my way and stirring his coffee, adding, “… I didn’t go to church this morning.”

 For the interview, we sat in my car and chatted for a good hour.
 Before I hit ‘record’, I told Toft he had to be truthful because if he wasn’t — and I found out — it would unravel any good he had accomplished.
 He nodded yes.

 The interview was all over the map.
 I was struggling to understand what makes grown men fall in lust with boys, and so I asked Toft if he ever dated any women.
 “Three,” he announced.
 “And how’d that go?”
 I asked.
 He looked my way.
 “Awkward,” he said.
 “Did you ever sleep with a woman?”
 I asked.
 The question rocked him.
 “No!”
 Toft shot back, turning away so quickly that his head glanced off the passenger door window.
 “That’s disgusting!” he blurted.